Bardolph-Automation-Inc/bardolph/docs/language.rst

 This will set the hue for light "Top" to 100.
 Every light in the group "Furniture" will get a hue of 110.

-If a series value reaches the maximum for `saturation` or `brightness`, every subsequent element will be 100 for logical units, or 65,535 for raw units.
-When using raw units, hue has the same limit as the other parameters:
-65,535.
-When using logical units, hue values are angles, and have no maximum.

 .. index::
    single: range